A Brief History

 Bingo – the camp has a dedicated group of bingo helpers that run bingo days and nights on a fairly regular basis.
 Approximately $20,000 is raised each year, and Camp Northern Lights is very appreciative of this support from Delta Bingo.

 The remainder of our funding comes from private donations.
-By working hard to raise these funds we only ask potential campers to pay $20 for the week if they can afford it.
+By working hard to raise these funds we only ask potential campers to pay $40 for the week.

 OVER THE YEARS